microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/bundle.md

 author: JeremyKelley
 ms.author: jeremyke
 title: bundle resource type
-description: 'bundle' facet describing a driveItem that is a logical grouping of other driveItems
+description: Facet describing a driveItem that is a logical grouping of other driveItems
 localization_priority: Normal
 ms.prod: "sharepoint"
 ---